 Key evidence from this research:

-- RAG-based AI features can hit concurrency ceilings with as few as 6–7 parallel users when each request carries roughly 10,000 tokens of retrieval context – a throughput problem that rarely surfaces in staging
+- Practitioners report that RAG-based AI features can hit concurrency ceilings at surprisingly low parallel-user counts when each request carries large retrieval payloads, a throughput problem that rarely surfaces in staging

 - OpenAI’s production AI development guidance frames readiness around agents, evals, guardrails, structured outputs, and cost-latency optimization – not model selection alone